If you are having to work or teach from home under the current circumstances there are a number of guides to help you:

 I want to hold a Meeting

-You can hold a meeting through Skype for Business.
+You can hold a meeting through MS Teams.
 To set up the meeting first create it through your calendar, this sends all attendees a link to access your meeting.
-If they do not have Skype for Business installed, they will be prompted to install a Web App through which they can attend the meeting.

 I want to deliver my planned session from home